Long Island Child Visitation Lawyers

 There are many aspects of divorce proceedings involving children that must

 divorce mediation or

-uncontested divorce proceedings have started rolling and
+uncontested divorce proceedings have started and

 for each parent.
-The parent without primary custody of the child has definite visitation rights.
+The parent without primary custody of the child has visitation

-- Couples divorcing
+- Couples are divorcing

 - One parent seeking to change the current visitation schedule